BlueByteSystemsInc/PDMShell/src/runswmacro.md

 ---
 description: Runs a SOLIDWORKS macro on files found by search.
-title: RUNSWMACRO Command | PDMShell | SOLIDWORKS PDM
+title: runswmacro Command | PDMShell | SOLIDWORKS PDM
 ---
-# RUNSWMACRO Command
+# runswmacro
 ## Description
 The `runswmacro` command allows you to execute a SOLIDWORKS macro on a specific file or on multiple files found via search in the PDM vault.
 This is useful for automating repetitive tasks or applying custom logic to many files.